The programme of events for 2019 is being drawn up, and will be published soon.

-Pashley Manor Gardens host their very popular annual SCULPTURE IN PARTICULAR exhibition for the next week (26th May - 2nd June).
-I have several new pieces on show as well as a few old favourites, and the new work includes the Anemone which you can see on the new work page of this website.
+Pashley Manor Gardens hosted their very popular annual SCULPTURE IN PARTICULAR exhibition for the week 26th May - 2nd June.
+I had several new pieces on show as well as a few old favourites, and the new work includes the Anemone which you can see on the new work page of this website.

-After that, there is still sculpture in the gardens, and Pashley is open every day except Sundays and Mondays, right through to September 30th.
+After that, there was still sculpture in the gardens, and Pashley was open right through to September 30th.

-Delamore Arts, in Devon closed at the end of May - so if you were not there, you have missed it.
-Shame on you!
+Delamore Arts, in Devon closed at the end of May.
 They had a particularly strong year for sculpture.

 Of particular interest during that time: their Handmade Fair on 14th-15th July, and their Unusual Plant Fair on Sunday 2nd September.

 Meanwhile, near Romsey in Hampshire are the RHS Sir Harold Hillier Gardens where they have, in addition to huge, well-laid-out grounds with very fine planting, a brilliant play area for children, and a superb cafe for light meals.
 It's really more of an arboretum; some of the trees and shrubs are astounding, and the overall impression difficult to put into words.
-On the towering dead trunk where last year I had three different sizes of woodpecker, you will find this year a smothering of butterflies.
+On the towering dead trunk where last year I had three different sizes of woodpecker (see lower down this page), you would have found this year a smothering of butterflies.

 Other work at the Hillier gardens includes hopping and dancing hares, pigs and piglets, a selection of sunflowers including the impressive giant size, and an array of bulrushes.